bernhardriegler/show-Seo-Stuff-chrome-extension/README.md

 Congrats, the Extension is now loaded

 Now: go to any website and open developer tools (F12).
-You will see some if title, description, OG, twitter and basic schema.org info is present in the console.
+You will see if title, description, OG, twitter and basic schema.org info is present in the console.